dylanbrandtner/CarND-Kidnapped-Vehicle-Project-P8/README.md

 ### Initialization

-In the initialization step (see the "init()" function), the "ParticleFilter" class takes in the initial GPS measurements, and sets the initial states of all particles to those values +/- some Gaussian noise using the provided standard deviation and the "normal_distribution" class from the C++ standard library.
+In the initialization step (see the `init()` function), the `ParticleFilter` class takes in the initial GPS measurements, and sets the initial states of all particles to those values +/- some Gaussian noise using the provided standard deviation and the `normal_distribution` class from the C++ standard library.
 I chose to use 100 particles as this gave me good accuracy with reasonable performance.

 ### Prediction Step

-In the prediction step (see the "prediction()" function), the "ParticleFilter" class takes in the velocity and yaw rate of the vehicle, and uses this to predict the new x, y, and theta values using trigonometry and our "bicycle" motion model.
-It again adds some Gaussian noise to the measurements using the provided standard deviation and the "normal_distribution" class.
+In the prediction step (see the `prediction()` function), the `ParticleFilter` class takes in the velocity and yaw rate of the vehicle, and uses this to predict new x, y, and theta values for each particle using trigonometry and our "bicycle" motion model.
+It again adds some random Gaussian noise to the measurements using the provided standard deviation and the `normal_distribution` class.

 ### Update Step

-The update step (see the "updateWeights() function) is by far the most complex step in the process.
+The update step (see the `updateWeights()` function) is by far the most complex step in the process.
 For each particle, the algorithm preforms the following:
-1. Gather a list of predicted measurements by filtering the list of all landmark objects to only include those within the provide sensor range.
+1. Gathers a list of predicted measurements by filtering the list of all landmark objects to only include those within the provided sensor range.
-2. Transform the input set of observations from the car from the Vehicle's coordinate system into the Map's coordinate system.
+2. Transforms the input set of observations from the Vehicle's coordinate system into the Map's coordinate system.
-3. Associate each of the observations with a predicted measurement using the nearest neighbor algorithm
+3. Associates each of the observations with a predicted measurement using the nearest neighbor algorithm
-4. Calculate the new weight of the particle to be the product of each observations [Multivariate-Gaussian probability density](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).
+4. Calculates the weight of the particle as the product of each observations [Multivariate-Gaussian probability density](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).

 ### Resample

-The resampling step can be found in the "resample()" function of the "ParticleFilter" class.
+The resampling step can be found in the `resample()` function of the `ParticleFilter` class.
 In the course materials on the resample step, the instructor used a "resampling wheel" to generate the new set of particles from the assigned weights.
-However, as was suggested in the provided source code, the C++ standard library has a "discrete_distribution" class that simplifies this operation.
-Thus, all I needed to do was extract the weights of each particle into a separate vector, and pass that vector into a "discrete_distribution" class, which I then use to select indexes in the previous list of particles.
+However, as was suggested in the provided source code, the C++ standard library has a `discrete_distribution` class that simplifies this operation.
+Thus, all I needed to do was extract the weights of each particle into a separate vector, and pass that vector into a `discrete_distribution` class, which I then use to select indexes from the previous list of particles.

 ## Results